 — Andrews is the second Patriots player to receive an extension this offseason.
 Running back James White was the first, signing for three years and $12 million last month.
 White, like Andrews, was entering the final year of his rookie deal.

 — The move further solidifies the promising young interior of New England’s offensive line.
-Andrews and left guard Joe Thuney now are under contract until 2020, and right guard Shaq Mason is locked up through 2019.
+Left guard Joe Thuney is under contract through 2020, and right guard Shaq Mason is locked up through 2019.

 Andrews and Thuney both started every game last season, and Mason was in the starting lineup every week but Week 1.
 The trio rarely left the field, with Mason playing 90.1 percent of offensive snaps and Andrews and Thuney both playing 99.6 percent.